 Charles Camosy, associate professor of theological ethics at Fordham University and author of "Beyond the Abortion Wars: A Way Forward for a New Generation," argues that despite the deeply divisive rhetoric on the issue of abortion, most Americans' beliefs fall along a spectrum where it is possible to find common ground.
 One the Deitchman Family Lectures on Religion and Modernity.

 Watch the video Beyond the Abortion Wars»

 Teaching Controversial Issues in the Age of Trump

 September 29, 2016

 Jonathan Zimmerman, professor of the history of education at the University of Pennsylvania, traces the history of teaching controversial topics in public schools and the restrictions placed on teachers' First Amendment rights.
-He argues that, now more than ever, schools should be modeling open and respectful discussion on controversial issues.
 Co-sponsored with the Education department.